pazjenni04/README-generator/README.md

 ![This image is an example of the message the user is prompted with if they attempt to proceed without responding to the question](https://raw.githubusercontent.com/pazjenni04/README-generator/main/images/missed-response_image.PNG).

-Once the user answers all the questions, then a "Success!" message will be prompted within the terminal a new readme file will be created.
+Once the user answers all the questions, then a "Success!" message will be prompted within the terminal a new readme file will then be created.

 ## **Technologies**
 * JavaScript, node.js, and inquirer package